 - Accelerated Research Pathway (ARP) - This pathway is for residents committed to an academic career as a physician-scientist.
-It allows the resident to complete pediatrics training in two years in exchange for adding an extra year of fellowship.
+It allows the resident to complete pediatrics training in two years in exchange for adding an extra year of research as a fellow.
 No exam is required.
 Since almost all fellows training to be physician-scientists do more than three years of fellowship research anyway, this is an attractive pathway.

-- Integrated Research Pathway (IRP) - This is another new pathway.
-It is open to those with MD/PhDs or PhD-like research experience.
+- Integrated Research Pathway (IRP) - This pathway is open to those with MD/PhDs or PhD-like research experience.
 The pathway allows residents to combine 24-months of clinical residency with up to 12-months of research, beginning after the PL-1 year.
 At least 5-months of the research must be in the PL-3 year.

 These pathways are described in detail in the American Board of Pediatrics website or in a downloadable document we have prepared from the site.